sail-sg/hloenv/docs/examples.rst

   # Adding a pass directly to an AltPipeline
   fusion_pipeline_post_dry.add_pass(HloPass.HloDCE())

+Similarly to make use of the Rewrite mechanism in stead of Alternatives, you can wrap it in :class:`~hloenv.RewritePipeline`.
+All rewrites performed by a RewritePipline are captured as subgraph Rewrites.

 A sample General Fusion Pipeline can be found in `examples/general_fusion_pipeline.py` which contains the full XLA optimization pipeline, except we replace the vertical fusion pipeline with our custom General Fusion pass.

 A Simple Decision-making Agent